eugenkiss/chanobol/README.md

 This section gives a broad overview of the code, some (non-obvious) code design decisions and the reasons for the application of some libraries.
 There are many more decisions, of course, which can be found by studying the code.
-I tried to follow best practices to the best of my knowledge.
+I tried to follow good practices to the best of my knowledge.
 As pure Android development without the help of libraries is often relatively tedious I employ useful libraries where possible.